You have options, DBS is one of them

 Your doctor will place one or two insulated wires called “leads” in the brain, which connect to a thin wire called an “extension.”

 A small device called a “stimulator” is implanted under the skin in the chest, which also connects to the extension.

 The stimulator sends mild electrical pulses through the extension and leads to specific regions of the brain.

 There is an ideal “window” for DBS surgery.
-In general, it’s best to consider DBS when you’re still responding to levodopa, but you’re no longer able to control your motor symptoms with medication alone.
+In general, it is best to consider DBS when you are still responding to levodopa but no longer able to control your motor symptoms with medication alone.
 This timing will differ from patient to patient, as the path and progression of Parkinson’s is personal.
 Talk to your doctor in the early stages of treatment, and voice your desire to explore alternatives like DBS as you move through your journey.8

 “Thanks to DBS, my husband Kenny has experienced a drastic improvement in his symptoms and reduction in his medicine.
 That was a huge relief.”